-- even if true, the alleged conduct is not Prohibited Conduct; - the conduct is not covered by this Policy (see Section III.B); - there is not enough information to carry out a Resolution Process (for example, the identities of the people involved); - a Complainant's request that no Formal Investigation occur can be honored (see Section IV.A.5.b); or - there is not enough nexus between the conduct and the University to carry out a Resolution Process (for example, the conduct did not occur in the context of a University program, activity, or service, and involved only third parties).
+- even if true, the alleged conduct is not Prohibited Conduct; - the conduct is not covered by this Policy (see Section III.B); - there is not enough information to carry out a Resolution Process (for example, the identities of the people involved); - a Complainant's request that no investigation occur can be honored (see Section IV.A.5.b); or - there is not enough nexus between the conduct and the University to carry out a Resolution Process (for example, the conduct did not occur in the context of a University program or activity and involved only third parties).

 The Title IX Officer will close such matters per written guidelines issued by the Systemwide Title IX Office.
 The Title IX Officer will still, when appropriate, take steps to stop the reported conduct, prevent its escalation or recurrence, and address its effects.
-Such steps may include, for example, offering resources and supportive measures to the Complainant and providing targeted preventive education (including to the Respondent) and training programs.
+Such steps may include, for example, offering resources and Mitigating Measures to the Complainant and providing targeted preventive education (including to the Respondent) and training programs.

-When the reported conduct is not Prohibited Conduct (such as stalking or harassment of a non-sexual nature), the Title IX Officer will, if appropriate, refer the matter to another office for review and resolution.
+When the reported conduct is not Prohibited Conduct (such as stalking or harassment that is not sex-based), the Title IX Officer will, if appropriate, refer the matter to another office for review and resolution.